YunkyJig/Youtube-Screenshotter/README.md

 # Screenshot YouTube – a Chrome extension
 Take a screenshot of any YouTube video with one click

-This extension is a fork of the [Screenshot YouTube Extension](https://chrome.google.com/webstore/detail/screenshot-youtube/gjoijpfmdhbjkkgnmahganhoinjjpohk).
+This extension is a fork of the [Screenshot YouTube Extension](https://chrome.google.com/webstore/detail/screenshot-youtube/gjoijpfmdhbjkkgnmahganhoinjjpohk) by [FutureMillennium](https://github.com/FutureMillennium).
 The fork adds two features:
 * Screenshot crop tool
 * Randomized unix timestamp filenames i.e: 1634137735767.jpg